 Like most cat-owners, you probably see your feline friend as a member of your family.
-So, when she finally passes away, you’ll experience a very real sense of grief.
+So, when they finally pass away, you’ll experience a very real sense of grief.
 Allow yourself to feel this pain, which is absolutely normal, but also remember that time is a great healer.

 Letting yourself say goodbye

-If your cat is being put to sleep by your vet, you will probably be able to stay with her throughout the procedure.
+If your cat is being put to sleep by your vet, you will probably be able to stay with them throughout the procedure.
 For some people, it's important to be able to say goodbye to their pet in this way.
-But even if you can't be in the room, you'll be able to spend some time with her first, and say your final goodbyes afterwards.
+But even if you can't be in the room, you'll be able to spend some time with them first, and say your final goodbyes afterwards.

 Allowing yourself to grieve